 Applicants who previously attended an accredited nursing program, college, or university, may, under certain circumstances, receive credit for previous successfully completed course work.
 This includes non-nursing as well as professional nursing courses.

-Joseph F. McCloskey School of Nursing at Schuylkill Health offers a three year diploma program in professional nursing.
+Joseph F. McCloskey School of Nursing at Lehigh Valley Health Network in Schuylkill County offers a three year diploma program in professional nursing.
 Graduates of the program qualify to take the NCLEX-RN Licensure Examination.

 Classes are admitted in late August or early September of each year.
 Students follow a full-time program of studies that includes two semesters (one academic year) of pre-requisite University courses and six semesters (two years) of nursing courses.
 The class week extends from Monday through Friday.
 The majority of classes meet during daytime hours; however, some evening clinical or class assignments might be scheduled.